mozilla/bigquery-etl/mozfun/event_analysis/create_events_view/README.md

 ) AS funnel_name
 ```

-With one row per-user per-day, we can use `COUNTIF(funnel_name.completed_step_N)` to query
+With one row per-user per-day, you can use `COUNTIF(funnel_name.completed_step_N)` to query
 these fields.
 See below for an example.

 ##### Event Counts
 Each event count is simply an `INT64` representing the number of times the user completed
 those events on that day.
 If there are multiple events represented within one count,
 the values are summed.
-For example, if we wanted to know the number of times a user
+For example, if you wanted to know the number of times a user
-opened or closed the app, we could create a single event count with those two
+opened or closed the app, you could create a single event count with those two
 events.

 ```sql